-We have since installed more powerful hardware (all machines with 1 GB RAM) and an updated version of R-GMA (v.
+These tests were later repeated using more powerful hardware (all machines with 1 GB RAM) and an updated version of R-GMA (v.
 3.4.13) with optimally configured JVM instances.
-We have repeated the tests and successfully received all the data from 6000 simjobs across multiple sites, a level of performance consistent with the needs of CMS.
+All the messages were successfully received from 6000 simjobs across multiple sites [9], a level of performance consistent with the needs of CMS.